ibm-cloud-docs/DataTransferService/data-transfer-service-faq.md

    - Each disk must be clearly and uniquely labeled (i.e. Disk A, Disk B, Disk C, etc.).

+## Can I Get My Device Back Sooner or Have It Stay Longer Than Two Weeks during the Data Transfer Process?

+Yes, your hardware or disk(s) can be returned at any time or can stay connected longer, if necessary.
+In order to request a return on an extension, add a comment to the original Data Transfer Request ticket with the appropriate request.
+If requesting a return, we will disconnect and return the hardware or disk(s) to the return shipping address provided in the original request.
+If requesting an extension, the extension request will be processed as quickly as possible.
+It is important to note that each extension request extends the time the device is connected for one week and may be subject to an extension fee.
+Additional details will be included when a member of our team responds to the request in the original ticket.

 ## What Does Each Status on My Data Transfer Ticket Mean?